puncsky/system-design-and-architecture/en/85-improving-availability-with-failover.md

 comments: true
 categories: system design
 language: en
-abstract: To improve availability with failover, there are serval ways to achieve the goal such as cold standby, hot standby, warm standby, checkpointing and all active.
+description: To improve availability with failover, there are serval ways to achieve the goal such as cold standby, hot standby, warm standby, checkpointing and all active.
 references:
   - https://www.ibm.com/developerworks/community/blogs/RohitShetty/entry/high_availability_cold_warm_hot
 ---